fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 }
 ```

-When we hover over the the _useState_ calls in the editor, we notice couple of interesting things.
+When we hover over the _useState_ calls in the editor, we notice couple of interesting things.

 The type of the first call _useState('')_ looks like the following: